port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Launchdarkly/toggle-launchdarkly-feature-flag.md

 1. Head to the [self-service](https://app.getport.io/self-serve) page.
 2. Click on the `+ New Action` button.
-3. Choose the `Launchdarkly Feature Flag` blueprint and click `Next`.
+3. Choose the `LaunchDarkly Feature Flag` blueprint and click `Next`.
 4. Click on the `{...} Edit JSON` button.
 5. Copy and paste the following JSON configuration into the editor.